cryostatio/cryostat-legacy/README.md

 - `$HOME/container-jfr-keystore.p12` (used together with `KEYSTORE_PASS`)
 - `$HOME/container-jfr-key.pem` and `$HOME/container-jfr-cert.pem`

-If no certificate can be found, `container-jfr` will fallback to plain unencrypted `http://` and `ws://` connections.
+If no certificate can be found, `container-jfr` will use its autogenerated self-signed certificate which it uses internally to secure its JMX connections.

+If HTTPS/WSS SSL must be disabled then the environment variable `CONTAINER_JFR_DISABLE_HTTPS` can be set to a non-empty value.

 In case `container-jfr` is deployed behind an SSL proxy, set the environment variable `CONTAINER_JFR_SSL_PROXIED` to a non-empty value.
-This informs `container-jfr` that the URLs it reports pointing back to itself should use the secure variants of protocols.
+This informs `container-jfr` that the URLs it reports pointing back to itself should use the secure variants of protocols, even though it itself does not encrypt the traffic.

 If the certificate used for SSL-enabled Grafana/jfr-datasource connections is self-signed or otherwise untrusted, set the environment variable